itsech0/itsech0.github.io/content/posts/the-angel-gabriel-john-jesus-muhammad.md

 +++
-title = "The Angel Gabriel John Jesus Muhammad" date = "2023-10-11T04:18:58-04:00" author = ""
+title = "The Angel Gabriel, John, Jesus, and Muhammad" date = "2023-10-11T04:18:58-04:00" author = ""
 authorTwitter = "" #do not include @